lawaloa/SQL_Project_2/README.md

 ---

-## 📘 Introduction – Setting the stage for our data exploration journey
+## 📘 Project Overview  – Setting the stage for our data exploration journey
+---

-This project seeks to confront the pressing **Maji Ndogo water crisis** through the lens of **SQL analysis**.
+This project is personal to me because it goes beyond running SQL queries — it’s about telling the story of the **Maji Ndogo water crisis** through data.
-Rather than treating our dataset as disconnected numbers, we view it as a living story — each row and column carrying the experiences of citizens, workers, and communities.

- Our mission is to:
-- Begin by **cleaning our data**, making sure employee records are accurate and complete.
-- Use clustering and aggregation to reveal systemic narratives.
-- Treat data with integrity by validating, auditing, and ensuring trustworthiness.
+When I first explored the dataset, I didn’t just see rows and columns.
+I saw communities waiting in long queues, families depending on unsafe water, and field workers trying their best to bridge a massive gap.

+Here’s how I approached it:
+- I started by **cleaning and validating the data** to make sure the foundation was trustworthy.
+- Then, I used **clustering and aggregation** to uncover the bigger narratives hidden beneath isolated records.
+- I treated each data point as someone’s lived experience — not just a number — which made **integrity checks and auditing** essential.
-- Provide both granular insights (individual sources, employees, queues) and a panoramic overview (locations, quality, availability).
+- Finally, I zoomed in on both **granular details** (individual sources, employees, queues) and the **big picture** (provincial coverage, quality, and availability).

-By weaving together details and broad patterns, this project aims not only to **understand the scope of the problem** but also to **inspire actionable solutions**.
+For me, this project isn’t just about technical SQL skills.
+It’s about showing how **data can become a voice** — turning hidden patterns into insights that can guide real-world solutions for the communities who need them most.

-Skills Applied: SQL · Data Exploration · Data Cleaning & Integrity Validation · Aggregation & Filtering · Conditional Logic · Clustering & Pattern Detection · Insight Reporting
+**Skills Applied:** SQL · Data Aggregation · Counting · Grouping · Filtering · Data Validation

 ---

 ## 🗂️ Cleaning Our Data – Updating employee data